matthop88/sonicDestination/README.md

     love . chunkalyzer

-with an argument (required!) specifying the map image you wish to chunkalyze.
+with one arguments (required!) specifying the map image you wish to chunkalyze.
 Only specify the filename (WITHOUT the extension.)
 Map image is expected to be located in the resources/zones/maps/ directory.

+Two further arguments can be specified, which are the the name of the chunks image file to write, and the name of the map data file to write.
+Both are optional, and default to `sampleChunksImage` and `sampleMapFile` respectively.

 EX:

-    love . chunkalyzer GHZ_Act1_Map
+    love . chunkalyzer GHZ_Act1_Map ghzChunks_IMG ghz1Map

-runs the Chunkalyzer application on the map image file `sonicDestination/resources/zones/maps/GHZ_Act1_Map.png`.
+runs the Chunkalyzer application on the map image file `sonicDestination/resources/zones/maps/GHZ_Act1_Map.png`, and writes the following two files upon saving:

+`sonicDestination/resources/zones/chunks/ghzChunks_IMG.png`
+and
+`sonicDestination/resources/zones/maps/ghz1Map.lua`

 To execute the MapViewer application, use the command

     love . mapViewer

-with two arguments (required!) specifying the map layout file (.lua) and the chunk image, respectively.
+with two arguments (first is required!) specifying the map layout file (.lua) and the map image to rewrite (.png), respectively.
 Only specify the filenames (WITHOUT the extension.)
-Map layout file is expected to be located in the resources/zones/maps/ directory.
+Map layout file is expected to be located in the `resources/zones/maps/` directory.
-Chunk image file is expected to be located in the resources/zones/chunks/ directory.
+Map image file will be written to the            `resources/zones/maps/` directory.

 EX:

-    love . mapViewer ghz1Map ghz1Chunks
+    love . mapViewer ghz1Map ghz1Map_v2_IMG

-runs the Map Viewer application on the map layout file `sonicDestination/resources/zones/maps/ghz1Map.lua` and the chunk image file `sonicDestination/resources/zones/chunks/ghz1Chunks.png`.
+runs the Map Viewer application on the map layout file `sonicDestination/resources/zones/maps/ghz1Map.lua` and, if desired, writes a new map image file of name `sonicDestination/resources/zones/maps/ghz1Map_v2_IMG.png`.

+If a 2nd argument is not specified, the filename will default to `sampleRewrittenMapImage.png`.

 To execute the TestSuite application, use the command